 NIKU’s professional staff consists of conservators, archaeologists, architects, engineers, geographers, ethnologists, social scientists, art historians, researchers and advisors with special competencies in cultural heritage management and preservation.

 NIKU is based in Oslo and has regional offices in Bergen, Trondheim, Tønsberg and Tromsø.
-The staff counts almost 80 people.
+The staff counts approximately 80 people.